pondini/retail-product-classification/README.md

 ### Approaches
 All approaches are listed in the Jupyter Notebook and can be taken from it.
+(Clone the repository and open it in Jupyter lab to use the hrefs and navigate easier through the notebook)

 ### Dataset
 The dataset consists of more than 42000 product information such as images and short descriptions belonging to 21 categories.
 The dataset is split into train and test data.